Course Title: Engaged in Research

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-This Course assumes that you are currently enrolled in at least one of the Honours Thesis Courses, have an Honours Supervisor, and are engaged in the formulation of your Honours Research Project.
+This course assumes that you are currently enrolled in, or have completed, at least one of the Honours Thesis Courses: HUSO2373 or HUSO2374, have an Honours Supervisor, and are engaged in the formulation and progression of your Honours Research Project.

-Your learning, in this course, will be facilitated through a series of discussions and presentations.
-You will participate in colloquial activities with students who are also engaged in their Honours Research studies, as well as with your supervisor and leading researchers throughout the School.
-Reflection, in this course, will also take the form of short written pieces which explicitly link to relevant readings.
+Your learning in this course will be facilitated through a series of discussion-based workshops, chaired by the course coordinator and involving guest presentations.
+You will participate also in research network activities – seminars and presentations – either individually or with other students.
+Reflection in this course will take the form of short written pieces which explicitly link to your thesis research.

 Objectives/Learning Outcomes/Capability Development